« Domaine Les Roches (Chinon) | Main | Paris Wine Bars : Racines »

 Sologne is a large wooded area south of Orleans, stretching between the rivers of the Loire and the Cher.
-The impermeable tertiary clays that characterize the soil of a Villemade_cep_ardilleslarge part of the area have largely prevented it from becoming a crop-growing region and explain the high number of ponds and lakes which give it this taste of wilderness and virgin forest.
+The impermeable tertiary clays that characterize the soil of a large part of the area have largely prevented it from becoming a crop-growing region and explain the high number of ponds and lakes which give it this taste of wilderness and virgin forest.
 Sologne is foremost a hunting region with a very rich diversity of gamey, and this royal hunting groung is dotted with some of the most beautifull chateaus of France, like Chambord, Cheverny and Chenonceau.Hervé Villemade's Domaine du Moulin is located near one of them, Cheverny, on the same-name AOC Appellation.

 Hervé Villemade makes red and white wines from a 17-hectare surface near Cellettes on the Western wing of Sologne, mostly on the Cheverny and Cour-Cheverny Appellations.
 The vineyards sit on a light slopes with a clayish/sandy/flint-stone soil where the water doesn't stagnate.
 Part of the area is the former bed of the Beuvron river which flows nearby.